 Flax Seeds

 I used flax seeds in two ways in this recipe.
 I added ground flaxseed to increase the flavor and texture of the sourdough seed crackers.
 And the whole seeds were mainly for crunch.
-Ground flax adds binding power due to its natural mucilage (gel-forming properties when mixed with water), which helps create a slightly crisp but sturdy cracker.
+Ground flax adds binding power due to its natural mucilage.
+These gel-forming properties activate when mixed with water.
+This process helps create a slightly crisp but sturdy cracker.
 It also contributes healthy omega-3 fatty acids, fiber, and a mild nuttiness without an intense flavor

 Poppyseeds